Updated January 25, 2018

-As part of a large-scale, city-wide sewer repair program, Environmental Services is currently designing three sewer and stormwater repair projects in North and Northeast Portland neighborhoods.
-These projects will replace or repair approximately 91,000 feet of public sewer pipes that are on average 90 years old and deteriorating due to age.
-That is the equivalent of over 17 miles of sewer pipes.
+As part of a large-scale, city-wide sewer repair program, Environmental Services has designed three sewer and stormwater repair projects in North and Northeast Portland neighborhoods.
+These projects will replace or repair approximately 73,000 feet of public sewer pipes that are on average 90 years old and deteriorating due to age.
+That is the equivalent of almost 14 miles of sewer pipes.

 For details about the Piedmont project, click here.